Although not a requirement by law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 How should a landlord store a tenant’s security deposit?

-Landlords in Washington state have three options when it comes to storing a tenant’s security deposit:
+Landlords in Washington state have three options:

 - Two,you have the option to keep the money in a financial institution that’s recognized countrywide.
 Such institutions may include banks, trust companies, and credit unions.